moqri/311-service-classification/standard/README.md

 Of course, the cities themeselve could provide a better mapping.

 ### Using this taggs for analysis
-Given a mapping file (CSV or JSON) file for any city, its complete 311 data could be automatically tagged.
-These standardized taggs therefore could be used to perform 311 related analysis accross cities.
+Given such a tagging dictiorany for any city, its complete 311 data could be automatically tagged.
+These standardized taggs in addition to tagging dictionaries therefore could be used to perform 311 related analysis accross cities.